cchauve/AGO-pipeline/doc/manual.md

 ### Gene orders

-A *gene orders* file is a tabulated file where each line contains the path to the gene order file for an extant species:
+A *gene order* file is a tabulated file where each line contains the path to the gene order file for an extant species:
 ```
 extant species name<TAB>path to gene order file for the species